gregwebs/blog.gregweber.info/posts/2011-06-03-high-performance-rb-part1.markdown

 ---
-title: High Performance Ruby Part 1: declarative & scalable XML parsing
+title: "High Performance Ruby Part 1: declarative & scalable XML parsing"
-description: Applying Fibers to make sax-machine scale
+description: "Applying Fibers to make sax-machine scale"
-tags: ruby,xml
+tags: "ruby"
 ---

 This is part 1 of a series.
 [Part 2](/posts/2011-06-08-high-performance-rb-part2) is on data storage.